GeoKauko/snow_SVM/README.md

 # SVM model
-Repository to transfer the SVM model to automatically create training for snow and ice classification
+Repository to transfer the SVM model to openEO to automatically create training for snow and ice classification